Strawtown Koteewi Park History

 In 1823 Hamilton County was created by the Indiana State Legislators made up of 2 townships: Delaware consisting of the Southern half and White River being the Northern half.
 Strawtown is one of the oldest towns in Hamilton County.
 On July 27, 1836 Bicknell Cole and William Conner recorded the 1st plat of Strawtown, even though the name had been used prior but did not have any record.

-Many settlers came to the area due to the farm land and ease of travel.
-The town began to thrive and additions were made.
-The 1st school opened in the winter of 1822 and was a cabin on the Michael French farm north of Strawtown.
+Many settlers came to the area due to the farmland and ease of travel.
+The town began to thrive, and additions were made.
+The first school opened in the winter of 1822 and was a cabin on the Michael French farm north of Strawtown.
 Additions to the town included the school, church, tavern, post office and general stores.
 Many of these buildings were torn down in the 1930's due to the poor structural quality.
-Strawtown was considered to become the state capitol since that area was highly traveled by settlers.
+It is rumored that Strawtown was considered to become the state capitol since that area was highly traveled by settlers.

 In the 1840's and 1850's the town stopped growing due to the alternate means of transportation.
 Railroads were a huge development and the use of the trails around Strawtown ceased.
 The cities that were closest to railroads prospered, while Strawtown was 4 miles from the nearest railroad.

 The Taylor Center of Natural HistoryThe Taylor Center of Natural History was named after the former landowner and opened in 2005 to serve as an educational and interpretive centerpiece of the park.
 The facility includes an exhibit area showcasing information on the park and archaeological finds, a classroom for educating student and visitor groups, a laboratory to clean and catalog artifacts, and a curation room and research headquarters.
 All archaeological resources on display have been gathered by professional archaeologists and have been obtained following Indiana State Law.